chanind/penman-js/docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Customizing API docs

+The API documentation is generated using a modified typedoc theme, in the `typedoc-simple-mdx-theme` folder.
+This folder contains template files which can be use to control how the API docs render.